VRF Refrigerant Leak Detection: Unmasking the Hidden Issues

 Why should you care about refrigerant leaks, anyway?
 For starters, leaks can take a toll on your VRF system’s efficiency and performance.
 Imagine trying to run a marathon with a hole in your shoe – doesn’t sound fun, right?

-See also Refrigerant 23: Your Ultimate Guide
+See also HP 81 Refrigerant Replacement: Your Guide to a Cooler Future

 Environmental Impact